ehrlichandreas/projects-libraries-composer-summary/README.md

 2) Go into the project

 	cd projects-libraries-composer-summary

+3) Pull the newest contents of the project

+	git pull

-3) Download composer.phar
+4) Download composer.phar

 	Use tutorial on https://getcomposer.org/download/

-4) Update composer and download the latest libraries
+5) Update composer and download the latest libraries

 	rm composer.lock
 	php composer.phar selfupdate